Consumer Medicine Information

 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

-Maxolon tablets: round white tablets marked with Maxolon on one side and has a break line on the other side.
+Maxolon tablets: round white tablets marked with Maxolon on one side and a break line on the other side.

 Maxolon tablets contain 10 mg of metoclopramide as the active ingredient.